 Here is a quick video of the entire experience.
 It looks amazing in full screen mode!!

 The guests had so much fun painting and decorating their pumpkins.
 We laughed so hard as each of the characters came to life.
 Some were scary, some were cute, and some….well they were creative.
 HIMself joined in and painted two original designs.
 I will let the photos do the talking here.
 I loved all the creative ideas for use of the candy.
-One cut the top off and put a dish of Mars mini candies inside.
+One cut the top off her pumpkin and put a dish of mini candy bars inside.
 This is a great crafting party to have with your kids.
 I can just imagine all the ideas that they would come up with!!!

 Decadent Gourmet Salted Caramel Candy Apples